 curly red maple plank with severe mineral stain

-bookmatched pair of curly red maple planks
+bookmatched pairs of curly red maple planks

 burl